w3c/vc-data-model/README.md

 This spec is built with [`respec`](https://respec.org/).

-To develop locally, first install `respec`.
-After installing `respec`, you can build the spec locally using the following command, run from the project's root:
+To develop locally, first install `respec`; then, you can build the spec locally using the following command, run from the project's root:

 ```sh